jorzel/hashnode/cky229amk00g7a3s1apr7gub5.md

 ![unauthorized_access.png](https://cdn.hashnode.com/res/hashnode/image/upload/v1640702831268/24mMer_vT5.png)

 ## Conclusion
 We presented how to perform authentication and authorization steps both for queries and mutations.
-These implementation is quite generic and can be easily integrated in any GraphQL project.
+This implementation is quite generic and can be easily integrated in any python GraphQL project.
 Full source code you can find here: https://github.com/jorzel/service-layer/tree/auth.

 Thanks!